Posted January 7, 2019

 Here are tips to help you understand the differences in coverage:

-When considering a medical plan with dental coverage embedded, know how the plan is designed, along with the carrier’s expertise with dental coverage and claims processing.
+When you consider a medical plan with dental coverage embedded, know how the plan is designed.
+Along with the carrier’s expertise with dental coverage and claims processing.

 Design – The medical plan may cover preventive care for cleanings and checkups but feature a high deductible that must be met in full before medical or other dental services will be covered.
 This means that families with dental needs, such as fillings, crowns or root canals, may face large, unexpected bills.
 Experience indicates that families in this situation may decide to delay care, resorting to dental urgent care centers or hospital emergency departments if the pain becomes severe.